 In addition to traffic-related VOC emissions, mass peaks corresponding in exact mass to biogenic emissions, such as isoprene, were measured in ppbv levels.
-These peaks were found to rise in concentration with the ambient temperature (Fig. 4a), typical of isoprene peaks.
-The presence of isoprene and its oxidation product, methyl vinyl ketone (MVK) or its isomer methacrolein (MACR), in similar concentrations as that of the major traffic-related VOC peaks (ppbv levels) suggested that biogenic emissions also significantly influenced the local atmosphere despite close proximity to anthropogenic emission sources (i.e., road traffic).
+These peaks were found to rise in concentration with the ambient temperature (Fig. 3a), typical of isoprene peaks.
+The presence of isoprene and its oxidation product, methyl vinyl ketone, or its isomer methacrolein in similar concentrations as that of the major traffic-related VOC peaks (ppbv levels) suggested that biogenic emissions also significantly influenced the local atmosphere despite close proximity to anthropogenic emission sources (i.e., road traffic).

 The high morning concentrations of traffic-related pollutants, compared to evening concentrations, were caused in part by a low early morning boundary layer that rose during the day and fell during the night.
-Boundary layer heights (BLH) were estimated using the Hybrid Single Particle Lagrangian Integrated Trajectory (HYSPLIT) backtrajectory model.
+Boundary layer heights (BLH) were estimated using the Hybrid Single Particle Lagrangian Integrated Trajectory (HYSPLIT) back-trajectory model.
 The HYSPLIT model either extracts the BLH from meteorological file input into the model or, if no BLH exists in the meteorological file, BLH is estimated using the vertical temperature profile.
-A selection of the BLH corrected diurnal profiles of traffic and biogenic emission related VOC concentrations are shown in Fig. 5a along with traffic (speed, vehicular flux) diurnal profiles and the calculated boundary layer heights and measured temperatures (Fig. 5b and c).
+A selection of the BLH-scaled diurnal profiles of traffic and biogenic emission-related VOC concentrations are shown in Fig. 4a along with traffic (speed, vehicular flux) diurnal profiles and the calculated boundary layer heights and measured temperatures (Fig. 4b and c).
+This calculation was performed to more directly compare vehicle concentration and speed to vehicular emissions and temperature with biogenic emissions (by removing the dilution of emissions by the changing boundary layer height).
 Biogenic species, such as isoprene, peaked in concentration during the afternoon, when temperatures were the warmest.
-Aromatic species peaked in concentration, even after the rough boundary layer correction was applied, during periods of low speeds.
-This is consistent with other findings that show cold starts and idling speeds cause an increase in aromatic VOC emissions from gasoline-powered vehicles (e.g., Broderick and Marnane, 2002)
+Aromatic species peaked in concentration, even after the rough boundary layer scaling was applied, during periods of low speeds.
+This is consistent with other findings that show cold starts and idling speeds cause an increase in aromatic VOC emissions from gasoline-powered vehicles (e.g., Broderick and Marnane, 2002).